sidney-tio/minna-no-nihongo/chapter-template.md

-# Minna no Nihongo - Chapter X
+# Chapter X

+## Personal Notes, Reflections and Feelings about the Chapter
 ## 📝 Grammar Points

 ### 1. [Grammar Point 1]